-A DESCRIPTION OF A DESCRIPTION OF A DESCRIPTION OF Micro-VN 1 0143 Dense of the second Application: File: Uptime: Microsoft Word Document.docx 00:03:49 w
+Micro- /M 0143 0 Application File: Uptime: n: Microsoft Word Document.docx 00:03:49 w

 Verifying Monitoring Installation

 To verify that monitoring has been installed and is running:

 - 1. Log in to the controller. - 2.
 In the Policies page, click on or create a policy for your devices. - 3.
 Enable monitoring on endpoints.
 In the Features tab, select Host monitoring then click Save and Deploy.
 Ensure the policy is applied to the applicable devices. - 4.
 In the Settings page, click Enable Endpoint Monitoring support.
 This allows you to view monitoring information for endpoints in the controller. - 5.
 Open the Devices page.
 Check that endpoints on which monitoring is installed are included in the devices table.